Bidding Games and Efficient Allocations: Efficiency, Monotonicity, and Binary Trees

 Similarly, if $b_1=b_2\leq b^*$, then white selects $s_r$, but black wants to raise to $b'_2=b_2+\eps$: since $B_2-b'_2\geq B_2-b^*-\eps = B^*_2-\eps$, we have\footnote{The equality is by our selection of $B^*_2$ so that it is not on the edge of its respective interval.
-This is where the assumption of continuous/large budgets is applied.}
+This is the only place where our assumption of high resolution is applied.
+However this seemingly innocuous assumption is critical, as we show in the next section.}